brendenwest/ad325/4_priority_queues_heaps.rst

  - The largest key in a heap-ordered binary tree is found at the root.
  - Binary heaps can be traversed through simple arithmetic on array indices
  - Heap operations involve making a simple change that could violate the heap condition, then traveling through the heap, modifying the heap as required to ensure that the heap condition is satisfied everywhere.
 We refer to this process as *reheapifying* - restoring heap order.

-**Sink**
+ - binary heaps support efficient priority queue operations:
+  - Insert.
+Add the new item at the end of the array, increment the size of the heap, and then swim up through the heap with that item to restore the heap condition.
+  - Remove the maximum.
+We take the largest item off the top, put the item from the end of the heap at the top, decrement the size of the heap, and then sink down through the heap with that item to restore the heap condition.

-A sink operation is performed when a node becomes larger than it's parent node.
+- A **sink** operation is performed when a node becomes larger than it's parent node.
 The node is exchanged with it's parent, until heap order is restored

-**Swim**

-A swim operation is performed when a node becomes smaller than one or both of it's child nodes.
+- A **swim** operation is performed when a node becomes smaller than one or both of it's child nodes.
 The node is exchanged with the larger child until heap order is restored.

-binary heaps support efficient priority queue operations:
-Insert.
-Add the new item at the end of the array, increment the size of the heap, and then swim up through the heap with that item to restore the heap condition.
-Remove the maximum.
-We take the largest item off the top, put the item from the end of the heap at the top, decrement the size of the heap, and then sink down through the heap with that item to restore the heap condition.
- In an n-item priority queue, the heap algorithms require no more than 1 + lg n compares for insert and no more than 2 lg n compares for remove the maximum.
+- In an n-item priority queue, the heap algorithms require no more than 1 + lg n compares for insert and no more than 2 lg n compares for remove the maximum.

 Binary Trees
 ----

 Binary trees can be traversed (each node visited), usually through recursive methods that take one of these approaches:
  - **pre-order** - visit all nodes in tree order (starting from root):
     - visit the root,
     - traverse the left sub-tree